Skip to main content

-Frederic, vice president of a tech group, travels between Paris, the United States and Asia.
-His partner Allison still lives in the United States and is set to join him in Paris in October.
-The Home Select property hunter found them a 100 sqm apartment in the 12th arrondissement, a property that had remained unsold because it was presented with 3 bedrooms, one of which was too small.
-Negotiation: from 1,120,000 euros to 1,075,000 euros, sealed with champagne at the sellers’ home.
+Frederic, vice-president of a tech group, divides his time between Paris, the United States and Asia.
+His partner Allison still lives in the United States and is due to join him in Paris in October.
+The Home Select property hunter found them a 100 sqm flat in the 12th arrondissement, a property that had stayed unsold because it was marketed as a 3-room with one room too small.
+The price came down from 1,120,000 euros to 1,075,000 euros, sealed with champagne at the sellers’ home.

 Mission summary

-- Area: Central Paris, neighborhoods well served by the metro
+• Area: Central Paris, neighbourhoods well served by the metro

 The context: an impossible schedule

-Frederic is an executive whose calendar is saturated across three continents.
-He contacts Home Select at the same time as two other buyer’s agent firms.
-Communication is difficult: Lisa cannot reach him for days at a time.
+Frederic’s diary is full across three continents.
+He approaches Home Select at the same time as two other buying agents.
+Communication is hard: Lisa cannot reach him for days on end.

-The turning point: Lisa sends him a text message with a property listing she thinks would suit him.
-The gesture catches his attention through its relevance.
+The turning point comes when Lisa texts him a listing she thinks will suit.
+Its relevance catches his attention.
 They have never met in person.

 The mandate signed thanks to a property identified in advance

-First meeting in a cafe near the Bibliotheque nationale.
-In 30 minutes, Lisa identifies the profile: recent upscale building, at least 2 bedrooms, at least 100 sqm, balcony, natural light, close to the metro.
-Substantial budget.
-The couple has no children: they only need two bedrooms, with possibly a spare space for the American in-laws.
+They first meet in a cafe near the Bibliothèque nationale.
+In 30 minutes Lisa pins down the brief: a recent upscale building, at least 2 bedrooms, at least 100 sqm, a balcony, good light, close to the metro.
+The budget is substantial.
+The couple have no children and need only two bedrooms, with perhaps a spare room for the American in-laws.

-Lisa mentions an apartment on rue Lamblardie in the 12th, which she has been following for a few weeks.
+Lisa mentions a flat on rue Lamblardie in the 12th that she has been watching for a few weeks.
 She cannot arrange a viewing without a mandate.
 That evening, the exclusive mandate is signed.

 The property: a 100 sqm apartment nobody wanted

-The rue Lamblardie apartment has been on the market for some time.
-Initially listed at 1,120,000 euros, it had dropped to 1,090,000 euros.
-The problem: it is presented as a 3-bedroom, but one of them is tiny.
-Families with children dismiss the property.
-Couples without children do not look at it because they are not searching for 3 bedrooms.
+The rue Lamblardie flat has been on the market for a while.
+Listed at first for 1,120,000 euros, it had come down to 1,090,000 euros.
+The problem was its billing as a 3-room when one of those bedrooms is tiny.
+Families dismiss it; couples without children never look, since they are not searching for three bedrooms.

-Lisa immediately makes the connection: for Frederic and Allison, the layout is ideal.
-Two proper bedrooms for the couple, and the small third room is perfect for hosting the American family during their visits to Paris.
+Lisa sees the match at once: for Frederic and Allison the layout is ideal.
+Two proper bedrooms for the couple, and the small third room is perfect for the American family when they visit Paris.

-The owner, a private individual, did not want to work with real estate professionals.
-Lisa convinces her by presenting a qualified buyer, ready to view quickly.
+The owner, a private seller, did not want to deal with property professionals.
+Lisa wins her round by presenting a qualified buyer, ready to view at short notice.

 The Skype viewing for Allison

-On April 28, Frederic visits and falls in love with the property.
-But he cannot commit without Allison’s opinion, and she is in the United States.
-The owner refuses to allow photos.
-Lisa organizes a video viewing: she films the apartment room by room while Allison comments from the other side of the Atlantic.
+On 28 April, Frederic views the flat and is smitten.
+He cannot commit without Allison, who is in the United States, and the owner will not allow photographs.
+Lisa sets up a video viewing, filming the flat room by room while Allison comments from the other side of the Atlantic.

-The apartment is a hit.
-Lisa also sees an American style in it: the kitchen-dining room separated from the living room, resulting from the removal of a fourth bedroom by previous owners, which matches Allison’s habits.
+The flat is a hit.
+Lisa sees an American touch to it: the kitchen-diner set apart from the living room, the result of previous owners removing a fourth bedroom, which suits Allison’s habits.

 The negotiation: marathon weekend and champagne

-Frederic flies Allison in from the United States for a 48-hour weekend.
-Lisa schedules a marathon of viewings on Saturday and Sunday for comparison.
+Frederic flies Allison in for a 48-hour weekend.
+Lisa lines up a marathon of viewings on Saturday and Sunday for comparison.

-Before heading to rue Lamblardie, the three agree on the strategy: offer 1,070,000 euros parking included (instead of 1,090,000 euros + 20,000 euros for parking).
-And if the property appeals, submit the offer immediately, before the other viewings of the day, to create a position of strength with the sellers.
+Before heading to rue Lamblardie, the three agree on the tactics: offer 1,070,000 euros parking included, instead of 1,090,000 euros plus 20,000 euros for the parking.
+If the flat appeals, put the offer in at once, ahead of the day’s other viewings, to negotiate from strength.

 Allison is won over.
-The offer is submitted on the spot.
-The sellers were hoping for 1,080,000 euros.
-After three more viewings during the day, they return to rue Lamblardie.
-The final offer: 1,075,000 euros.
-Immediate acceptance, sealed with a framboisier, macarons and champagne at the sellers’ home.
+The offer goes in on the spot.
+The sellers had hoped for 1,080,000 euros.
+After three more viewings during the day, the couple return to rue Lamblardie.
+The final offer is 1,075,000 euros.
+It is accepted at once, sealed with a framboisier, macarons and champagne at the sellers’ home.

 The renovation: 30,000 euros of personalization

-The apartment is in excellent condition.
-Frederic and Allison invest 30,000 euros in updating, primarily replacing the tiles with hardwood flooring.
-Home Select recommends a trusted contractor and coordinates the work, offering the full turnkey service: search, notaire, renovation.
+The flat is in excellent condition.
+Frederic and Allison spend 30,000 euros updating it, chiefly swapping the tiles for hardwood flooring.
+Home Select recommends a trusted contractor and coordinates the work, a full turnkey service: search, notaire, renovation.

 What this mission illustrates

-The property hunter sees what the market does not.
-A poorly positioned listing (3 bedrooms, one too small) was deterring families and not attracting couples.
-Lisa immediately connected this apparent flaw with Frederic and Allison’s profile.
-It is this cross-reading of supply and demand that creates value.
+A property hunter sees what the market misses.
+A poorly pitched listing, three bedrooms with one too small, was putting off families and never reaching couples.
+Lisa connected this apparent flaw to Frederic and Allison’s profile straight away.
+Reading supply against demand in this way is what creates value.

-International logistics do not complicate anything with the right process.
-Skype viewing, offer drafted within 24 hours, marathon of viewings over a single weekend: everything was compressed to fit the schedule of a couple split between two continents.
+The right process takes the friction out of international logistics.
+A Skype viewing, an offer drafted within 24 hours, a marathon of viewings over a single weekend: everything was compressed to fit a couple split between two continents.

-The price is negotiable when a property has been sitting.
-An apartment listed for several weeks can be negotiated.
-Lisa secured a 4% discount: not a record, but a saving of 45,000 euros on a property that was a perfect fit.
+A flat that has been sitting can be negotiated.
+Lisa secured a 4% discount, no record, but a saving of 45,000 euros on a property that fitted perfectly.

 Buying in Paris from abroad?
 Entrust your search to our property hunters: 1,200+ buyers assisted since 2011.